| How lying marketers sold Roe v. Wade to

 the concentration camps.
 Newsreels of this guided tour show women crying

 convulsively, stunned men with heads bowed low in shock and dismay.
+Filing past piles of emaciated corpses, the stench of

 death everywhere, an unspeakable horror permeated their souls.
 For all at